Charles Oliveira: Personal life

 Oliveira resides in Guarujá, living near his old neighbourhood of Vicente de Carvalho, and helps his neighbourhood with regular charities.
 His main project is the Instituto Charles do Bronx (ICBronxs), founded in 2012, which offers free jiu-jitsu classes, basic education, nutritional support and cultural activities for children and teenagers in the community.

-Oliveira is a Christian and believes in God.
+Oliveira is a devout Christian.
 Oliveira was previously nearsighted, and wore eyeglasses all of the time.
 On having to remove them to fight, he said, "If I take my glasses off, I only see 50 per cent but it never hindered me in a fight", "I see three [faces].
 If I hit the middle one, that's fine".
 In October 2022, Oliveira said his eyes are "100 percent perfect" after having had corrective eye surgery.

 In February 2023, Oliveira announced that he was joining OnlyFans to provide a subscription-based service to his fans, where they can see his workouts and training regime among other content.

-Oliveira has a passion for Harness racing, and in 2021, he participated in events in São Paulo and stood out by winning a race alongside renowned American jockey Tim Tetrick.
+Oliveira has a passion for Harness racing, and in 2021, he participated in events in São Paulo and stood out by winning a race alongside renowned American driver Tim Tetrick.
 He is also a declared fan of the football club Corinthians and, since the end of 2021, has served as the club's official ambassador in fighting sports.

-In March 2024, Oliveira announced having a son, with his wife Vitoria.
+Oliveira has two children: a daughter, Tayla, born in 2017 during his marriage to Talita Roberta Pereira, and a son, Dominic, born on October 5, 2024, with his girlfriend Vitoria Brum.

+In 2025, Oliveira became a brand ambassador as part of a multi-year branding deal between the UFC and Spribe.